 - Chew Sugar-Free Gum – Gum can curb cravings and increase saliva production, both of which help to keep the appropriate amount of bacteria in your mouth.

-- Rinse After Acids – If you’re drinking a lot of juice or coffee, consider drinking some water shortly afterwards.
+- Rinse After Acids – If you’re drinking a lot of juice or coffee, consider drinking some water shortly afterward.
 This can help to remove potentially damaging acids from the surface of your teeth.